arbytez/boilerplate-nexus-prisma-apollo-graphql-express/README.md

 2. start the backend server, the port is choosen using [arbitrary-unused-port](https://github.com/ntkme/arbitrary-unused-port)
 3. seed the copied db with 'dummy' data that test will use it.
 4. run tests
-5. clean test environment (close backend server, photon connection and delete the copied sqlite db)
+5. clean test environment (close backend server, Prisma-Client connection and delete the copied sqlite db)

 ## Todo